-VA mortgages in 2017 have unique features that other government-backed mortgages don’t have.
+VA mortgages in 2017 have unique features that other government-backed mortgages don’t have like people who compare life insurance companies.
 For example, one major difference between VA loans and FHA mortgages is that unlike FHA, the VA loan benefit does not specify a minimum FICO score in the VA lender’s handbook and uses a mortgage comparison tool.

 That doesn’t mean a borrower can have any FICO score and still qualify for the loan; it simply means that lender standards apply.
 Your loan officer will explain what minimum FICO scores are required for the loan and how your FICO scores affect important issues such as down payment, interest rates, etc.